Trusts of Land and Appointment of Trustees Act 1996: Part II: Appointment of trustees

-Section 19 of the Act allows beneficiaries of a trust (who are all "of full age and capacity") to appoint new trustees or remove or replace existing trustees except when a trust instrument does not contain any provision for apppointing trustees.
+Section 19 of the Act allows beneficiaries of a trust (who are all "of full age and capacity") to appoint new trustees or remove or replace existing trustees except when a trust instrument does not contain any provision for appointing trustees.
 This statutory provision mirrors the existing common law rule in Saunders v Vautier allowing a beneficiary to wind up a trust.
-This provision reverses the decision in Re Brockbank—under that ruling, beneficiaries could achieve the same end result as they can under Section 19 by terminating the trust under the Vautier rule, then creating a new trust (although this may come with both bureaucratic complexity and undesirable tax consequences).
+This provision reverses the decision in Re Brockbank—under that ruling, beneficiaries could achieve the same result as they can under Section 19 by terminating the trust under the Vautier rule, then creating a new trust (although this may come with both bureaucratic complexity and undesirable tax consequences).

 Section 20 sets out a procedure for replacing a trustee who lacks capacity under the Mental Capacity Act 2005.
 These provisions are necessary as a trustee lacking mental capacity would not be able to retire from his role as trustee under s39 of the Trustee Act 1925 as they lack the capacity to retire, and situations may arise where the only remaining trustee loses mental capacity.